hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

         if len(redoClusters)<=1:
          return corr1,clstrs,silh

 8.)
-If the number of sub-par clusters is more than one, then we move to the next steps
+If the number of sub-par clusters is more than one, then we move to the next step

 .. code-block:: python